 Top place to visit: Arles Amphitheatre

 April: Grand Duchy of Luxembourg

 Although having the word ‘grand’ in its official name, Grand Duchy of Luxembourg is one of the smallest countries in Europe.
 And you can explore it quite well within a few days.
 Being surrounded by France, Germany and Belgium, it was under a cultural influence of these countries throughout history, and you can still feel that on every step while in Luxembourg.
-I have visited it during Easter a couple of years ago.
-And because of some interesting traditions linked with that holiday, April is excellent time to visit Luxembourg.
+I visited it during the Easter weekends a few of years ago.
+And because of some interesting traditions linked to that holiday, April is excellent time to visit Luxembourg.
 It’s already warmer, and the snow is gone, so you can spend more time in nature, or by exploring some of its numerous castles.